Jes Staley: Relationship with Jeffrey Epstein

-On March 3, 2025, Staley appealed a UK financial industry ban over his ties to Epstein, accused of approving a misleading letter about their relationship.
-Staley denies the allegations, claiming unfair treatment in the Britain’s Financial Conduct Authority (FCA) decision.
+On March 3, 2025, Staley appealed a UK financial industry ban over his ties to Epstein, during which he admitted to a consensual sexual encounter with a member of Epstein's staff at an apartment in New York.
+Staley testified that the encounter occurred while he was waiting for Epstein to arrive for a meeting, a revelation his legal team described as a "public humiliation" that endangered his marriage.
+Staley argued the disclosure proved he was being "open and honest" with regulators.
+Staley denies the allegations, claiming unfair treatment in the Britain's Financial Conduct Authority (FCA) decision.
 In the court proceedings, the FCA alleged that Staley pushed JP Morgan to keep Epstein as a client despite human trafficking concerns.
 In June 2025, Staley lost his bid to overturn a ban from holding senior leadership.
+The Upper Tribunal upheld the FCA's decision, ruling that Staley had "recklessly" misled the watchdog about the nature of his relationship.
+The final notice issued on July 23, 2025, confirmed a £1.1 million fine and a permanent ban from holding senior management roles in the UK financial sector.